fivepixels/fivepixels/README.md

 ## 🤝 Introduction

 Hello, I am [Seol SO](https://fivepixels.dev), aka FivePixels from South Korea, born in 2008.
 I have been studying abroad at Albert College in Canada since 2022 summer in order to be more focused and serious about computer programming, aiming to get into MIT.
 I am passionate about computer programming 💻 and interested in Saxophone 🎷, Photograph 📸, and Volleyball 🏐.
-I have been dreaming of being a computer programmer, creating value for society by developing things for customers because I love __*writing codes*__, __*building services*__, and __*connecting with people*__.
+I have been dreaming of being a computer programmer, creating value for society by developing things for customers because I love __*writing codes*__, __*building services*__, and __*connecting with people*__, and I have been trying to prove my enthusiasm for computer programming through Science Fairs and Hackathons.
 I always keep the phrase `Learn Anytime, Write Anywhere.` in my mind to embark on the right path as a young developer.
 To follow the phrase, I try to make a commit every single day.

 ## 🖥️ Technologies